 - Federal Transit Centers (FTCs) where prisoners are housed while awaiting a bus or plane to take them to another prison

-- Metropolitan Correctional Centers (MTCs) which house both pre-trial detainees and sentenced inmates in a large building in a metropolitan area.
+- Metropolitan Correctional Centers (MTCs) house both pre-trial detainees and sentenced inmates in a large building in a metropolitan area.

 This security level/type of prison also includes the Administrative Detention Facility (ADX) in Florence, Colorado, which is the Bureau’s highest security institution.

-The Federal Bureau of Prisons determines who is assigned to each security level using a points system, which takes into account the prisoner’s criminal history, history of violence, severity of current conviction, time remaining on sentence, disciplinary history, history of escape, educational level, age, and many in-prison concerns (e.g., program participation, family communications, percentage of time served, etc.).
+The Federal Bureau of Prisons determines who is assigned to each security level using a points system, which takes into account the prisoner’s criminal history, history of violence, the severity of the current conviction, time remaining on sentence, disciplinary history, history of escape, educational level, age, and many in-prison concerns (e.g., program participation, family communications, percentage of time served, etc.).

 The point ranges for each security level differs for males and females.
 The ranges for both are as follows:

 - Minimum Security: 0-11 Points (Male) / 0-15 Points (Female)

 - Low Security: 12-15 Points (Male) / 16-30 Points (Female)